ToshioCP/Gtk4-tutorial/gfm/sec20.md

 ~~~

-Now we know that Gnome Calculator used gsettings and it has set `button-mode` key to "advanced".
+Now we know that GNOME Calculator used gsettings and it has set `button-mode` key to "advanced".
 The value remains even the calculator quits.
 So when the calculator is run again, it will appear as an advanced mode calculator.